FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 Create a `Release` build to test code that doesn\'t crash.
 A `Release` build will run much faster than a `Debug` build.

  {{Code|lang=bash|code=
-cmake -DBUILD_QT5=ON -DPYTHON_EXECUTABLE=/usr/bin/python3 -DCMAKE_BUILD_TYPE=Release ../freecad-source
+cmake -DPYTHON_EXECUTABLE=/usr/bin/python3 -DCMAKE_BUILD_TYPE=Release ../freecad-source
 }}

 #### Building against Python 3 and Qt5

-By default, FreeCAD 0.19 and earlier build for Python 2 and Qt4.
-Since these two packages are obsolete, it is better to build for Python 3 and Qt5.
-Support for Python 2 and Qt4 has been removed in FreeCAD 0.20 and it is not necessary to explicitly enable Qt5 and Python 3 if compiling the latest development versions.
+Support for Python 2 and Qt4 has been removed in FreeCAD 0.20 and it is not necessary to explicitly enable Qt5 and Python 3 if compiling the latest versions.
+Qt6 support is currently in development and does not work yet.
+Unless you plan on assisting with the Qt6 migration effort, FREECAD_QT_VERSION should be left at \"Auto\" (the default) or explicitly set to \"5\".

-In a modern Linux distribution you only need to provide two variables specifying the use of Qt5, and the path to the Python interpreter.

-For 0.19   *  {{Code|lang=bash|code=
-cmake -DBUILD_QT5=ON -DPYTHON_EXECUTABLE=/usr/bin/python3 ../freecad-source
-}}

-For 0.20_dev   *  {{Code|lang=bash|code=
+For 0.20 and 0.21_dev   *  {{Code|lang=bash|code=
 cmake ../freecad-source
 }}

-Note that when switching between 0.19 and the 0.20 builds, it may be necessary to delete CMakeCache.txt prior to running cmake.
+Note that when switching between 0.20 and the 0.21_dev builds, it may be necessary to delete CMakeCache.txt prior to running cmake.

 #### Building for a specific Python version

 If the default `python` executable in your system is a symbolic link to Python 2, `cmake` will try to configure FreeCAD for this version.
-You can choose another version of Python by giving the path to a specific executable   *
+You must then choose another version of Python by giving the path to a specific executable   *

  {{Code|lang=bash|code=
 cmake -DPYTHON_EXECUTABLE=/usr/bin/python3 ../freecad-source